jasonwvh/jasonwvh.github.io/_posts/topological-data-analysis/2025-02-15-1-persistent-homology.markdown

 ## Introduction

-After reconstructing the dynamics of network traffic using **time-delay embeddings**, we gain a high-dimensional point cloud representing the system’s state space.
-But how do we extract meaningful, robust features from this complex geometric shape?

 **Topological Data Analysis (TDA)** offers powerful tools from algebraic topology to analyze the *shape* of data.
 Unlike traditional statistical methods, TDA captures *global* and *multi-scale* structural features that are invariant to noise and deformation — perfect for complex, nonlinear network traffic data.

 ---